akka/akka/akka-docs/rst/scala/remoting.rst

 To be notified  when the remoting subsystem is ready to accept associations, listen to ``RemotingListenEvent`` which contains the addresses the remoting listens on.

+To be notified when the current system is quarantined by the remote system, listen to ``ThisActorSystemQuarantinedEvent``, which includes the addresses of local and remote ActorSystems.

 To be notified  when the remoting subsystem has been shut down, listen to ``RemotingShutdownEvent``.

 To intercept generic remoting related errors, listen to ``RemotingErrorEvent`` which holds the ``Throwable`` cause.